 The new cremated remains garden, on the east side of the cemetery, was dedicated on Memorial Day, 2010.
 Please contact us if you are interested in burial or memorialization space in the garden

 POLICIES AND FEE SCHEDULE

-We currently charge $800 for a standard cemetery lot.
 A lot is suitable for a single burial or up to four interments of cremated remains.
 The cemetery board’s policies on new monument design and placement are described in our Monument Guidelines brochure.
-An administrative fee, currently $200, is payable at the time the lot is used, whether an interment is made or a monument is placed.
+An administrative fee is payable at the time any lot is used, whether an interment is made or a monument is placed.
 This fee covers the administrative costs associated with your interment.

-Cremains-only space in our Cremains Garden is available for $450, which includes a 2′ by 2′ burial space and a 4″ by 6″ bronze plaque on one of the large granite memorial markers on the northeast side of the garden.
-Memorial plaques (no burial) on the memorial markers are available for $300 per marker.
+Cremains-only space in our Cremains Garden is available, which includes a 2′ by 2′ burial space and a 4″ by 6″ bronze plaque on one of the large granite memorial markers on the northeast side of the garden.
+Memorial plaques (no burial) on the memorial markers are available for a fee.

 Lot owners are considered members of the Mulkey Cemetery Association, receive regular mailings regarding cemetery news, work days, and events, and are asked to contribute annual dues to support maintenance and administrative costs.
 Current dues are $35 per year.